 Main Subheading

-The Panama Canal is more than just a waterway; it's an intricate system of locks, artificial lakes, and channels that connects the Atlantic and Pacific Oceans through the Isthmus of Panama.
-This canal eliminates the need for ships to navigate the lengthy and hazardous routes around Cape Horn in South America, saving significant time and resources.
+The Panama Canal is more than just a waterway; it's an layered system of locks, artificial lakes, and channels that connects the Atlantic and Pacific Oceans through the Isthmus of Panama.
+This canal eliminates the need for ships to deal with the lengthy and hazardous routes around Cape Horn in South America, saving significant time and resources.
 Its creation was a monumental undertaking, fraught with challenges ranging from disease to engineering hurdles, but its impact on global trade and maritime transport has been transformative.

 Comprehensive Overview